rekewka/react-projects/5th-project/README.md

+SIMPLE TO-DO APP WITH LOCAL STORAGE IN IT

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.